PFTrack Documentation Node Reference

 Preview failures: When enabled, candidate features that were not tracked are also displayed in red.

-Show Tracking in Cinema: When enabled, all the Cinema will be updated whilst tracking is being performed.
+Live tracking in Cinema: When enabled, all the Cinema will be updated whilst tracking is being performed.
 Disabling this option may increase overall tracking speed.

-Show Paths: When enabled, all tracker paths will be displayed in the Cinema window.
+All tracker paths: When enabled, all tracker paths will be displayed in the Cinema window.

-Show Information: When enabled, pixel coordinate information for each tracker will be displayed in the Cinema window.
+Tracker info: When enabled, pixel coordinate information for each tracker will be displayed in the Cinema window.

 Default Keyboard Shortcuts